picsolab/Toxic-Politics-and-TikTok-Engagement-in-the-2024-U.S.-Election/README.md

   Assigns topics to TikTok transcripts using a keyword-matching strategy based on the manually curated keyword list.

 - `topic-keywords.csv`
-  Keyword definitions for 22 political topics, based on iterative validation and refinement (Table C1 in paper).
+  Keyword definitions for 22 political topics, based on iterative validation and refinement.

 ### 📊 Statistical Analyses